kiwicopple/paul.copplest.one/docs/README.md

 ## Full Stack Developer and Entrepreneur

-[Blog](/blog/) <br />Off topic posts or opinions.
+[Blog](/blog/) <br />General writing and opinions.

-[Principles](/principles/) <br />Inspired by Ray Dalio's Book "Principles".
+[Principles](/principles/) <br />Decision making frameworks and mental models.
 Principles are ways of successfully dealing with reality to get what you want out of life.
+Inspired by Ray Dalio's Book "Principles".

-[Knowledge](/knowledge/) <br />A repository of personal knowledge that I update from time to time.
-These small changes are like compound interest - I expect them to be useful and accurate after an entire lifetime of updates.
+[Knowledge](/knowledge/) <br />My own personal zettlekasten - a repository of personal knowledge that I update from time to time.
+These small changes are like compound interest.
+I only expect them to be useful and accurate after a lifetime of updates.

-[Gists](/gists/) <br />A list of code snippets and tips that I use across my projects, servers, or dev machines.

 **Find me online** <br />[LinkedIn](https://www.linkedin.com/in/paulcopplestone/) | [GitHub](https://github.com/kiwicopple) | [GitLab](https://gitlab.com/kiwicopple)